 This means that when creating ads for PPC campaigns, you don’t bother with ad testing and optimizing for clicks or conversions.

 At first glance, it may seem easier to start your campaign and leave the ads as is, but you’re not getting the most out of your PPC budget if you do so.

 Not Getting The Most Out Of Keywords:

 This means that when creating keywords, you don’t use them efficiently.
-For example, let’s say that you sell laptop batteries.

 If your keyword list includes “online dating,” “online dating websites,” and “find a date online” – instead of just one general term like sugar babies – then this gives Google more opportunities to spread your ads across related searches even though they might not be relevant to what your website offers!

 Ad extensions help make your ads more visible.

 That’s why you want to use all of the ones that apply to your industry and niche, not just the few that you like.

 For example, if you’re in the pet products niche and decide not to use Sitelink (the one extension that lets visitors see a list of specific pages on your website), this will affect how much traffic you get.